A set-and-forget rice cooker is a convenient way to cook rice. It’s also an easy fix if your rice often clumps.

-Capacity: Think about the size of your household and how much rice you’ll cook at one time.
-Larger models can cook up to 10 cups of uncooked rice, smaller cookers about 5 cups.
-Information on the minimum number of cups that can be cooked at once is rarely provided, but it’s usually about 2 cups.
+Capacity: Think about how much rice you’ll cook at a time.
+Larger models can cook up to 10 cups of uncooked rice; smaller cookers about 5 cups.
 Larger cookers also take up more cupboard space.

-Removable cord: Useful for taking the cooker to the table for serving and makes it easier to store.
+Removable cord: A removable cord allows you to take the cooker to the table for serving.
+It also makes the unit easier to store.

 Accessories: Most models come with a spoon, a measuring cup and a steamer tray.